-Since 2005, our mid-infrared, quantum cascade laser technology and chemical imaging products have been deployed in hundreds of academic and industrial labs worldwide where they support cutting-edge research and development.
-These instruments have enabled leading scientists to create new fields of research and make breakthroughs in award-winning applications ranging from climate science to chemical-threat detection to cancer diagnostics.
+Since 2005, our mid-infrared (mid-IR), quantum cascade laser technology and chemical imaging products have been deployed in hundreds of academic and industrial labs worldwide where they support cutting-edge research and development.
+Using mid-IR vibrational spectroscopy is a well-known and widely used chemical identification and quantification technique.
+These instruments have enabled leading scientists to create new fields of research and make breakthroughs in award-winning spectroscopy applications ranging from climate science to chemical-threat detection to cancer diagnostics.

 DRS Daylight Solutions is the leading provider of fully integrated, turnkey imaging, microscopy, and analyzer instruments based on QCL technology.
 We are also the largest manufacturer of ruggedized QCL-based systems for demanding OEM applications.
 Explore the selected applications below, and contact us to find out how we can assist you in creating a competitive advantage with your next application.

 The Spero® laser-based infrared microscope is changing the fundamental workflow of tissue analysis.
 By measuring biochemical differences of the tissue directly, no stains or fluorescent probes are required.
 This simplifies the workflow while maintaining the purity of specimens for downstream proteomic and genomic analyses.
 Learn more about how infrared spectroscopy is advancing tissue analysis processes in digital pathology.

 The Spero microscope is enabling real-time monitoring of pharmaceutical and industrial manufacturing processes.
 It permits quantitative, non-contact, and non-destructive mapping of polymers, active pharmaceutical ingredients, and excipients with high degrees of specificity in powder, tablet, and liquid forms.